 Medical Editor: John P. Cunha, DO, FACOEP

-Spectazole (econazole nitrate) Cream is used to treat skin infections such as athlete's foot, jock itch, ringworm, tinea versicolor (a fungus that discolors the skin), and yeast infections.
-It is a topical (for the skin) antifungal medication.
+Spectazole (econazole nitrate) Cream is a topical (for the skin) antifungal medication used to treat skin infections such as athlete's foot, jock itch, ringworm, tinea versicolor (a fungus that discolors the skin), and yeast infections.
 The brand name Spectazole is no longer available in the U.S. Generic versions may be available.
-Common side effects include burning, stinging, swelling, irritation, redness, pimple-like bumps, tenderness, or flaking of the treated skin.
+Serious side effects of Spectazole (econazole nitrate) Cream use are unexpected.
+Common side effects of Spectazole (econazole nitrate) Cream include:

 Our Spectazole (econazole nitrate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.